gigety/gigety/README.md

 # 💥 🍄 🐸 Gigety 🐸 😱 👀
-Gigety is a personal project / playground for the practice and proof of concept of scalable solutions for a variety of needs.
+Gigety is a personal project / playground to pracice and proove scalable solutions for a variety of requirements.
 It will forever be growing in ideas / solutions / features.

 Currently the end product is a place for users to share information in a secure fashion.